-Social Rumour is another software used by the Commission and European Parliament.
+Social Rumour is another software used by the European Parliament and the European Commission.
 It identifies accounts on Twitter that are posting links to known dodgy sources.
 It then monitors other links posted by these accounts in order to pinpoint new narratives emerging on social media.
 It will also be made available to reputable fact-checking organisations.

 Upcoming calls and projects

 In Horizon Europe, the next research and innovation framework programme, the first work-programmes will mobilise around €60 million for research on the fight against disinformation in general, with some specific angles on pandemic-related disinformation.
 Cluster 2 “Culture, creativity and inclusive society” will include relevant topics for research on disinformation, rising importance of a strong and independent media landscape and of the fight against fake news in the post-coronavirus context.
 In particular, topics envisaged for 2021-2022 may include research on:

 - the political role of both legacy and new media, exploring how to uphold journalistic standards and support democracy through quality media